Issue 1 (2008)

 Foreword

-The 1 (2008) editing team is: Heather Carmody, Michelle Glauser, Sebastian M. Herrmann, Alexandra Pitzing, Lisa Sylvia Schönmeier, and Lars Weise.
+The 1 (2008) editorial team is: Heather Carmody, Michelle Glauser, Sebastian M. Herrmann, Alexandra Pitzing, Lisa Sylvia Schönmeier, and Lars Weise.
 For more information on the 2008 editing team, see the project page.

 Regional Distribution of Contributions